-On our way back from Toronto, my wife and I stayed overnight in Sault Ste Marie, Ontario.
+On our way back from Toronto, my wife and I stayed overnight in Sault Ste Marie, Ontario, before continuing on to Thunder Bay for the next night.
 I wrote about my Huron Central railfanning before; I also visited the CN yard in the city.
 There were a few interesting sights there, from Wisconsin & Southern, Grand Trunk Western, Algoma Central and more!

 The most obvious sight was a quartet of Wisconsin & Southern locomotives in the CN yard.

 These locomotives are owned by Watco, the large shortline conglomerate that recently bought several branch lines from CN in Wisconsin, Michigan, and Ontario.
 I presume these locomotives have been moved here in preparation for operation on the former CN Soo subdivision between Sault Ste Marie and Oba.

 They were relatively accessible from the public road, although there was some equipment in the way.
 I thought it was particularly poignant that some Algoma Central equipment was blocking the view of the WSOR locomotives.

 The four locomotives were WSOR 4181, 4182, 4191 and 4192, all some kind of SD40-2.

 In the background, a little diesel switcher was the only thing moving in the yard that early in the morning.
 GMTX 89 was busily shuffling cars for Algoma Steel.

 This little SW1000 was hard to photograph, being in the “back” of the yard.
 I tried driving around to the north side of the yard, but I didn’t see any good place to view the yard there.
 Also, the early morning sun meant that shots from the south side of the yard were the only decent ones.